Let Him Go

 Let Him Go is a 2020 American neo-Western thriller film starring Diane Lane and Kevin Costner, and directed, written, and co-produced by Thomas Bezucha, based on the 2013 novel of the same name by Larry Watson.
 It also stars Lesley Manville, Kayli Carter, Will Brittain, and Jeffrey Donovan.

 The film follows a retired sheriff (Costner) and his wife (Lane) who try to rescue their grandson from a dangerous family living off-the-grid.

 Let Him Go was theatrically released in the United States on November 6, 2020, by Focus Features.
-The film received positive reviews and grossed over $11.6 million.
+The film received positive reviews and grossed over $11.4 million.

 Plot

 In 1961 Montana, retired sheriff George Blackledge lives on a ranch with his wife Margaret, their son James, James's wife Lorna and infant son Jimmy.
 One afternoon, Margaret sees James's horse return without him.
 George finds James's body by a creek; he had fallen off his horse and broken his neck.

 In 1963, Lorna marries her new boyfriend, Donnie Weboy; she is not in love with him but needs his support with Jimmy.
 One afternoon, while out shopping, Margaret sees Lorna, Donnie and Jimmy getting ice cream.
 When Jimmy drops his, Donnie forcefully grabs Jimmy's arm.
 When Lorna steps in, Donnie strikes her.
 Margaret later goes to their house to check in on them, but a neighbor reveals that they have left town.
 Margaret packs her bags, planning to rescue Jimmy.
 George reluctantly joins her.

 George and Margaret speak to a sheriff who mentions a lead in Forsyth, a shop owner related to the Weboys.
 He tells them to look in Gladstone, North Dakota.
 George discovers that Margaret brought his revolver with them.
 Outside of Gladstone, they come across Peter Dragswolf, a young Native-American.
-He provides them with food and warmth for the evening, and suggests that they look for Bill Weboy, Donnie's uncle.
+He provides them with food and warmth for the evening, and suggests that they look for Bill Weboy, Donnie's uncle who is rude and cocky.

 The following morning, George and Margaret meet Bill.
 He speaks to Donnie's mother Blanche, who says that she wants to meet the Blackledges.
-At her house, she appears pleasant.
+At her house, she initially appears pleasant.
 However, when Lorna and Jimmy arrive, she starts to make rude comments toward the Blackledges and speaks sternly toward Lorna.

 The next day, George and Margaret visit Lorna at work.
 They plead with her to return home to Montana with Jimmy, but Lorna is worried what Donnie will do if she tries to leave.
 However, she is convinced to sneak out later while the Weboys are asleep.

 That night, Blanche, Donnie and Bill, along with Blanche's two other sons Marvin and Elton, break into the Blackledges' motel room.
 When Margaret tells Blanche that Donnie struck Lorna and Jimmy, she asks Donnie if it is true, then slaps him and then Margaret to ask how hard he hit Lorna.
-When she orders him to hit Margaret, George grabs his gun and points it at them.
+She then orders him to hit Margaret, which he does.
+When Bill tries to take advantage of Margaret, George grabs his gun and points it at them.